james-o-dev/bitburner-scripts/README.md

 		* Use `purchase-servers.js` to a single server with the largest amount of ram you can afford.
 	* `buy` Formula.exe
 	* Once augments get too expensive, buy up the infinite stat augments to use all the money, install augments and start again.
-	* Get rep for factions, complete milestones and fl1ght.exe, destroy BitNodes etc (personally have not done it yet).
+	* Get rep for factions, complete milestones and fl1ght.exe, destroy BitNodes and repeat...
 * In the beginning, you can level up hacking for free at the university.

 ## To Do